altermo/nvim-lua-config/README.md

 # nvim-lua
 Pleas do not use it as your nvim config.
-It is only a showcase of how to I have it.
+It is only a showcase of how I have it.